I’m Diana Hatton and I’ve been Interim Director here since October 2015 and now Director from May 2017.

 My whole career has been in finance and for the past 20 years, Private Banking and wealth management.
 However, I am looking to bring to Inter-Action far more than support with managing finances.
 I have a passion for the arts and for charitable work and I can combine the two within my role here.
 I hope to be able to add real value to the community and those we support!

-Now is both an exciting and challenging time for Inter-Action and I relish the opportunity to work with Adrian, his team and my fellow trustees.
+Now is both an exciting and challenging time for Inter-Action and I relish the opportunity to work with Diana, her team and my fellow trustees.

 Secretary and Treasurer